VODINHTHANH/simple-projects/README.md

-# Source code from Youtube
+# Really simple project for learning